dwavesystems/dwavebinarycsp/docs/reference/compilers.rst

     ``dwavebinarycsp`` is deprecated and will be removed in Ocean 10.
     For solving problems with constraints, we recommand using the hybrid solvers in the Leap service.
-    You can find documentation for the hybrid solvers at :ref:`using_hybrid`.
+    You can find documentation for the hybrid solvers at :ref:`opt_index_hybrid`.

 Constraint satisfaction problems can be converted to binary quadratic models to be solved on samplers such as the D-Wave system.